Tuesday Tips: UCLA MBA Application Essays, Tips for 2022-2023

 Optional essays are truly optional.
 There is no need to respond if you don’t have any special circumstances.
-For example, reasons to write this essay include gaps in work experience, poor grades, or no recommendation from a current manager.
+For example, reasons to write this essay include gaps in work experience.
+Other topics may be poor grades or no recommendation from a current manager.

-If you choose to write this essay for your UCLA MBA application, be clear and concise.
+Be clear and concise if you choose to write this essay for your UCLA MBA application.
 First, explain the situation briefly.
 Then, tell what has changed and improved.
 Finally, focus on explanations rather than excuses.

 The best UCLA MBA application essays will show you have moved on from your challenges.
-Therefore, improvements in your life make an excellent case for admission.
+Therefore, improvements in your life make a great case for admission.

 Reapplicants are those who applied to the MBA program within the last two application years, so those who applied three or more years ago are considered new applicants.
 Reapplicants may answer one or both of the essay questions above as options, and they must provide additional updates within text boxes given in the application for any new test scores, career developments, or other changes since their last application.

-UCLA Anderson reapplicants have choices this year.
-For example, you may answer one or both of the essay questions.
-Also, you will be required to provide updates in the application.
-These updates may be enhancements to your application.
+UCLA Anderson reapplicants may answer one or both of the essay questions.
+However, reapplicants are required to provide updates.
+Also, these updates can be enhancements to your application.
 Therefore, keep in mind what may have changed for you since your last application.

-Consider how you want to communicate it to Anderson.
-For instance, the essays are an ideal way to describe a change in your goals, mindset, or leadership experiences.
+Consider how you want to communicate these changes to Anderson.
+Using the essay to describe a change in your goals and mindset may be helpful.
 On the other hand, if your changes are more quantitative, the application will be sufficient.